 6.50.2 Avoidance mechanisms for language users

-For libraries written in other languages, use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.50.5.
+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Translate exceptions into Fortran conformant status values and handle each error situation.
+For libraries written in other languages, use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.50.5;

 Check any return flags present and, if an error is indicated, take appropriate actions when calling a library procedure, see clause 6.36 Ignored error status and unhandled exceptions [OYB].